worlddemocrats/federation/CONSTITUTION.md

 ### Section 2.
 Dispute Resolution

 Any dispute arising between members or between members and the World Democrats, in connection with the objectives, principles, or activities of the organization, shall be resolved through negotiation, mediation, or any other peaceful means agreed upon by the parties involved.
-The General Assembly may establish procedures and mechanisms for the resolution of disputes, as necessary.
+The General Assembly shall establish procedures and mechanisms for the resolution of disputes, such as the formation of a Conflict Resolution Committee or engagement of a neutral third-party mediator, as necessary.

 ### Section 3.
 Evaluation and Monitoring